Jomsaruj/refactoring/README.md

 You can implement technique calles [Extract method](https://refactoring.guru/extract-method).

-**You can extract code that check source file status and get decryption stategy into seperate method**
+You can extract code that check source file status and get decryption stategy into seperate method

 ```
+    /**
+     * check source file status
+     * @param source source file to read
+     * @return null if file is invalid
+     */
     private File checkFileStatus(String source) {
         File fs = new File(source);
         if(!fs.exists()||!fs.isFile()) {error("File is not a regular file");